ulvrikironpaw/uwu/uwu/Package/README.md

 ### Sailing

 1. ModerBoating

     Permanently applies the Moder buff.
 Default is false.

 2. NotMyShip

     Aggression toward ships will be reduced while no player is aboard.
 Default is true.

 3. PaddleFaster

     Makes paddling forward and backward about twice as fast.
 Default is true.

 4. SailFaster

     Makes ship sailing speed about 40% faster.
 Default is true.

 5. SailingGrace

     Reduces the penalty for headwinds.
 Full mast in a headwind is a little slower than the PaddleFaster option.
 Default is true.

 6. ShipBonkies

     Hammer destructs ships for a full refund when no player is aboard.
 Default is true.

 7. ShipPin

-   Tracks ships on the map.
+    Tracks ships on the map using the ship icon.
+When ships have a custom name it is displayed.
+When not, the name of the ship is displayed.
 Default is true.

 8. Speedometer

     A lightweight UI speedometer in meters per second that is largely for debugging sailing speeds.
 Default is false.

 9. ShipRename

     Allows renaming ships.
-This shows up when enabling ShipNameplates or ShipPins.
-Rename hotkey defaults to N. Ships can be renamed from their rudder/ship controls.
+This shows up when enabling ShipNameplates or ShipPins

 10. ShipNameplates